Nurx offers PrEP for HIV prevention for as little as $0 with insurance for medication.

-Descovy is the most recent prescription medication approved by the Food and Drug Administration for PrEP.
+Descovy is a brand name medication approved by the Food and Drug Administration for PrEP.
 The instances of side effects from the use of Descovy have been reported as mild to moderate and occur in less than 5% of Descovy users.
 Depending on your health history or medicines you are currently taking, Descovy may lead to uncommon adverse reactions, reduce the effectiveness of your medications, or compromise treatments.
 Our medical team here at Nurx™ can answer your questions about Descovy to help decide if it’s the right PrEP for you.

 Common Side Effects